I love Wine.

 sudo apt-get install wine

-Once Wine is installed, you are ready to install the needed/wanted Micro$lop Windoz software; the software you don’t think you can live without.
+Once Wine is installed, you are ready to install the needed micro$oft windoz software you can’t live without.